Our Team

 Peter Mboizi

-Application Support Analyst, Anglophone Africa (Uganda)
+Senior Application Support Analyst, Anglophone Africa

-Peter’s role as Application Support Analyst supports Miraclefeet’s core program technology systems in partner countries across the Anglophone Africa region.
+Peter’s role as Senior Application Support Analyst supports Miraclefeet’s core program technology systems in partner countries across the Anglophone Africa region.
 Prior to joining Miraclefeet, Peter worked with Uganda National Clubfoot Program as an Assistant National Program Coordinator and CAST/M&E Coordinator for four and a half years.
 He joins Miraclefeet over eight years of experience as Ponseti practitioner and a trainer in ACT Ponseti Courses.
 He is based in Uganda.

 Salimah Walani